Felony Convictions and Your Voting Rights

 The Nebraska Board of Pardons has the power to grant pardons and Warrants of Discharge.
 Their power applies to all cases except for cases of treason and cases of impeachment.
 A pardon will restore your civil rights, including your right to vote and possess a firearm.
 Although there are some caveats, in most cases only a pardon can restore a felon’s right to possess a firearm in the state of Nebraska.

 Felony Defense Attorneys

 If you or someone you know is facing a felony conviction, it is important to act immediately.
 Felony convictions can have serious implications on your life and are not to be taken lightly.
 Your right to vote and your right to possess a firearm can be lost if convicted.
-Contact Berry Law Firm to discuss your case with our Lincoln and Omaha criminal defense lawyers so we can begin building your defense today.
+Contact Berry Law to discuss your case with our Lincoln and Omaha criminal defense lawyers so we can begin building your defense today.